 Our daily commute to work by bicycle has more than doubled in duration since our move.
-Instead of 20 minutes, we now spend 40 – 50 minutes our bikes to and from work.
-My wife is now considering investing in an electric bicycle.
+Instead of 20 minutes, we now spend 40 – 50 minutes riding our bikes to and from work.
+My wife is considering investing in an electric bicycle.
 Not only will it require less physical effort, but it can possibly also reduce the travel time.
 But does it really?
-We have noticed that often our fellow commuters that use electric bikes are just faster at the next signal, but have to wait at the red light and allow us to catch up.
-There seems to be very little time gain.
+We noticed that often our fellow commuters that use electric bikes are just faster to the next signal, but have to wait at the red light longer and in the meantime allow us to catch up.
+There seems to be very little time gain on the total journey.
 I wanted to know how real this effect is and if there is indeed still any potential for time savings even in urban areas, where traffic lights are abundant.

 To find out, I have created a simple model that simulates a one-way bike journey for a given distance with the route divided into several legs, with each leg terminated by a traffic light.
 Because we don’t really know the exact distances between the traffic lights, I randomly distribute them along the route.
-Each traffic light runs on a preset cycle (red, green, yellow) with preset times for each light.
-Every traffic light starts at a random phase in its cycle, however, because normally traffic lights are not synchronized along a random journey (there are systems such as the Green Wave that do synchronize lights over several intersections, but those are far from common, especially for cyclists).
+Each traffic light runs on a preset cycle (red, green, yellow) with preset times for each phase.
+Every traffic light starts at a random phase in its cycle, because usually traffic lights are not synchronized along a random journey (there are systems such as the Green Wave that do synchronize lights over several intersections, but those are far from common, especially for cyclists).
 For simplicity, I have used the same cycle time for all traffic lights, but in practice this may vary from intersection to intersection as well.